SCADA

 Supervisory control and data acquisition (SCADA) is a control system architecture comprising computers, networked data communications and graphical user interfaces for high-level supervision of machines and processes.
-It also covers sensors and other devices, such as programmable logic controllers, which interface with process plant or machinery.
+It also covers sensors and other devices, such as programmable logic controllers, also known as a distributed control system (DCS), which interface with process plant or machinery.

-Explanation

-The operator interfaces which enable monitoring and the issuing of process commands, like controller set point changes, are handled through the SCADA computer system.
+The operator interfaces, which enable monitoring and the issuing of process commands, such as controller setpoint changes, are handled through the SCADA computer system.
 The subordinated operations, e.g. the real-time control logic or controller calculations, are performed by networked modules connected to the field sensors and actuators.

 The SCADA concept was developed to be a universal means of remote-access to a variety of local control modules, which could be from different manufacturers and allowing access through standard automation protocols.
-In practice, large SCADA systems have grown to become very similar to distributed control systems in function, while using multiple means of interfacing with the plant.
-They can control large-scale processes that can include multiple sites, and work over large distances as well as small distance.
-It is one of the most commonly-used types of industrial control systems, in spite of concerns about SCADA systems being vulnerable to cyberwarfare/cyberterrorism attacks.
+In practice, large SCADA systems have grown to become similar to DCSs in function, while using multiple means of interfacing with the plant.
+They can control large-scale processes spanning multiple sites, and work over large distances.
+It is one of the most commonly used types of industrial control systems.

 Control operations

 The key attribute of a SCADA system is its ability to perform a supervisory operation over a variety of other proprietary devices.

-The accompanying diagram is a general model which shows functional manufacturing levels using computerised control.